flq/flq.github.io/_posts/2010-2-6-Getting-FubuMVC-from-github-and-building-it-from-the-command-line.md

 ---
 title: "Getting FubuMVC from github and building it from the command line"
 layout: post
-tags: ruby dotnet TrivadisContent fubumvc
+tags: [ruby, dotnet, TrivadisContent, fubumvc]
 date: 2010-02-06 09:46:00
 redirect_from: /go/155/
 ---